Ever since he’d started having short tutoring sessions with Charles Xavier, Clint had felt incredibly guilty that all of Loki’s friends were adults.

 Pepper laughed.
 “That’s because you’re the world’s sweetest kid raised by the only nice guys on the planet.
 Don’t ever change.”

-Clint had always found shopping to be agonizing, but once he had a kid and certain responsibilities, it came clear that he just hated shopping for himself.
+Clint had always found shopping to be agonizing, but once he had a kid and certain responsibilities, it became clear that he just hated shopping for himself.
 Or shopping around major holidays.
 Since the only holiday coming up required a ton of fireworks and not much else, Clint felt sort of relaxed watching Loki tear through whatever store they were in looking for the right gift.

 “You know,” Pepper said around the eighth store.
 She looked very relaxed while Phil looked just about done with the day altogether.
 But then he was carrying about forty different shopping bags and none of them his.
 “Uncle Steve will like anything you get him.”